Kraks/RefuncAAM/README.md

 #### Section 6

-The implementation of refunctionalized AAM is object `RefuncCPS` in `src/main/scala/refunc/RefuncCPS.scala`.
-In the paper, we also show a simplified version without caching, which is implemented in `src/main/scala/refunc/RefuncCPSNoCache.scala`.
+The vanilla implementation of refunctionalized AAM is object `RefuncECPS` in `src/main/scala/refunc/RefuncECPS.scala`, which only transforms the first-order data types representing continuations to higher-order functions.
+Section 6.2 describes a simplified refunctionalized AAM that utilizes caching and `nd` operator is implemented in `src/main/scala/refunc/RefuncCPS.scala`.

 Additionally, as a reference of sound pushdown control-flow analysis, AAM with P4F allocator is implemented in `src/main/scala/refunc/SmallStepP4F.scala`.
 We use this to further test the pushdown control-flow property of our refunctionalized AAM.

 #### Section 7

 By representing the extended continuation-passing style with delimited control operators, we implement a direct-style abstract interpreter in object `DirectStyleDC` of file `src/main/scala/refunc/DirectStyle.scala`.

-As we mentioned in Section 7, direct-style abstract interpreter using side effects and `for` comprehension is also feasible.
-We show this experimental implementation in object `DirectStyleSideEff` (also in file `DirectStyle.scala`).

 ### Tests